-Stay hydrated by aiming to drink 6 - 8 glasses of water a day
+Stay hydrated by aiming to drink 6-8 glasses of water a day

-Limit alcohol and don't smoke Limit your alcohol intake to no more than (and ideally less than) 14 units in a week, and support is available to help you stop smoking
+Limit alcohol and don't smoke Limit you alcohol intake to no more than (and ideally less than) 14 units in a week, and support is available to help you stop smoking

-Prioritise your sleep going to bed and waking up at a regular time can really help and make sure you give yourself time to wind down before bed It is normal to feel worried and anxious about yourself and your loved ones during the coronavirus outbreak.
-Focus on the things you can control rather than the things you can't.
-This might mean focusing on getting into a routine and taking small practical steps each day to do what you need to do.
+Prioritise your sleep ging to bed and waking up at regular time can really help and make sure you give yourself time to wind down before bed It is normal to feel worried and anxious about yourself and your loved ones during the coronavirus outbreak.
+Focus on the things you can control rather than the things you can't This might mean focusing on getting into a routine and taking small practical steps each day to do what you need to do.
 Stick to trusted sources of information and if news stories make you feel anxious, think about switching off for a while.
-If you have coronavirus symptoms (new persistent cough and/or high temperature) and need help, or have been told to report symptoms, call NHS 111 Planning your day The days can feel very long when you are at home all day.
+If you have coronavirus symptoms (new persistent cough and/or high temperature) and need help, or have been told to report symptoms, call NHS 111 Planning your day The days can feel very long when you are home all day.
 Having a couple of goals each day and planning your day in advance can help; it will remind you to move around during the day too.
-Here's an example:

-Staying safe at home

-Moving around less can make you less steady on your feet.
+Here's an example: COALS1) Write letter to Joy 2) Tidy kitchen drawers Get up and get dressed 10 minutes of exercise Breakfast Tidy and dust one room Puzzles or letter writing 10 minutes of exercise Favourite TV programme or radio Lunch Weed and water pots Hobbies like sewing, DIY, reading 10 minutes of exercise Prep for teatime Tea Deep breaths and relaxation Phone a friend or family member Relax, it's been a busy day!
+Try to do things that you LOVE to do, as well as the things you NEED to do Staying safe at home Moving around less can make you less steady on your feet.
 Falls are common and can result in injury and frustrating periods of reduced independence.
 Simple tips to make your home safer: